lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 ###### Example of use Dask-jobqueue with SLURMCluster

 [Dask-jobqueue](https://jobqueue.dask.org/en/latest/howitworks.html#workers-vs-jobs)
-allows running jobs on HPC system inside the python code and scale computations over the jobs.
+allows running jobs on ZIH system inside the python code and scale computations over the jobs.
 [Dask-jobqueue](https://jobqueue.dask.org/en/latest/howitworks.html#workers-vs-jobs)
 creates a Dask Scheduler in the Python process